jw120/toy-rxjs/README.md

 Major simplifications:
 * No scheduler.
 All observable are either created by...

+Note - no schedulers used for timer and fromPromise

 ## TODO

+* Next - tests for iterators
 * Todo - finish basic creation set - around fromIterable.
 Simpligy tests.
 Refactor test files.
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators? can we use logging version that captures [time, message] pairs?